Information on the JobKeeper scheme for national system employees

 It is lawful for you and your employer to agree to changes to your employment, regardless of whether these changes are being made under JobKeeper or not.

 If you did not agree to the changes and they were made without a JobKeeper enabling direction or agreement, there may have been a breach of your contract.
 If you have been working under the changed conditions, this may be seen as you agreeing to the changes.
 This is called “acquiescence”.

 Depending on the way the changes occurred, they may form a new permanent contract, or they may be considered a temporary change to your contract.
 To determine which, it’s likely you need legal advice.

 If you are concerned, you may wish to ask your employer if you can agree in writing that the changes are temporary.
 Alternatively, you may wish to ask that your original contract is reinstated in writing and that the changes are instead authorised by a JobKeeper enabling direction or a JobKeeper agreement.

 My employer is using the threat of withdrawing JobKeeper payments to punish me at work

 If your employer is claiming JobKeeper on your behalf, they must pay you the minimum JobKeeper payments.
 Your employer cannot choose to withdraw you from JobKeeper, unless you direct them to, or they choose to withdraw from the scheme entirely.
-If your employer is claiming JobKeeper but not paying you the $1500 per fortnight (and you are eligible), you should contact the Fair Work Infoline or seek legal advice.
+If your employer is claiming JobKeeper but not paying you the JobKeeper payment outlined above per fortnight (and you are eligible), you should contact the Fair Work Infoline or seek legal advice.
 You can contact us first to see if you are eligible for our legal advice services.